A: Jeff Tibbetts, Vortex Global

 When handling pet food, the industry standard has been to treat pet food with the same regulations as food consumed by humans.
 When handling meat, USDA regulations are followed.

-Vortex Global, is the parent company of Vortex, Salina, KS, which supplies slide gates, diverter valves, iris diaphragms, and loadout equipment designed specifically for handling dry bulk solids in gravity, vacuum, dilute, or dense phase applications.
+Vortex Global, is the parent company of Vortex, Salina, KS, which supplies slide gates, diverter valves, iris diaphragms, and loadout equipment designed specifically for handling dry bulk solids in gravity, vacuum, or dilute- or dense-phase pneumatic conveying applications.